 Want to know the most popular way boat owners protect their vessel’s finish from the sun?
 You guessed it—boat wax.
 Boat wax helps the Gelcoat or exterior surface stay intact.
 It also makes your vessel sparkle like new.

 Search for the type of wax that gives your boat the protection and glossy finish you’re looking for and apply as needed.
 When your boat has a nice, even finish post-adventure cleaning is easy-peasy.
 Use a high-quality PVA cloth like The Absorber® to remove grime and dirt that may have been attached during your outing.
-The Absorber® dries surfaces in a fraction of the time but with twice as much care.
+The Absorber® dries both interior and exterior surfaces in a fraction of the time but with twice as much care.

 How To Protect Boat Seats From Sun Rays